alopatenko/LLMEvaluation/README.md

 ---
 ### LLM as Judge
 - Large Language Models are Inconsistent and Biased Evaluators, May 2024, [arxiv](https://arxiv.org/abs/2405.01724)
+- Are LLM-Judges Robust to Expressions of Uncertainty?
+Investigating the effect of Epistemic Markers on LLM-based Evaluation, Oct 2024, [arxiv](https://www.arxiv.org/pdf/2410.20774)
 - Replacing Judges with Juries: Evaluating LLM Generations with a Panel of Diverse Models, Apr 2024, [arxiv](https://arxiv.org/abs/2404.18796)
 - Report Cards: Qualitative Evaluation of Language Models Using Natural Language Summaries, Sep 2024, [arxiv](https://arxiv.org/abs/2409.00844)
 - Judging LLM-as-a-Judge with MT-Bench and Chatbot Arena Jun 2023, [arxiv](https://arxiv.org/abs/2306.05685)